-By signing below, I acknowledge receipt of the Loma Linda University Department of Physical Therapy Policy and Procedure Manual for Clinical Education.
+By signing below, I acknowledge receipt of the Loma Linda University Department of Physical Therapy Clinical Education Handbook.
 I agree to follow the expectations and guidelines as outlined.
 I understand that the policies and procedures presented in the handbook are subject to change.
 I further understand that this handbook does not replace or nullify the contents of the School of Allied Health Professions Catalog or the Student Handbook.

-Print Name
+Print Name Signature - Date

-Signature

-Date